Skip to main content

 • Removing paint from wood

-To remove an old layer of paint or varnish from wooden surfaces, Painting the Past Remover is often sufficient; the same applies to old layers of wax on wood.
-However, for garden furniture, sanding is necessary before repainting, as these weather and chip over time or the surface is no longer even.
+In order to remove an old layer of paint or varnish from wooden surfaces, it may be necessary to sand down garden furniture before applying a new coat of paint, as these weather and chip over time or the surface is no longer even.

-Especially with metal, it is important to remove not only the old varnish, but above all loose rust.
+With metal in particular, it is important to remove not only the old varnish, but also any loose rust.
 Only if the surface is rust-free will the paint last well and for a long time.
-It is best to sand both the varnish and the rust with sandpaper or a wire brush.
-If you have areas of bare metal after sanding, it is important to apply a primer, e. g.
-Mylands Metal Primer in various colours or To Block - MissPompadour Stainblock.
+Both varnish and rust are best removed with sandpaper or a wire brush.
+If you have areas with bare metal after sanding, you should definitely prime them.
+Use a rust protection primer for this.
+To help the paint adhere better, you can then apply a coat of To Bond & Block - MissPompadour Paint primer.

 • Remove paint from stone